osgeouk/website/foss4guklocal2023/index.md

 Thanks to everyone who took part, and thank you for filling the feedback form.
 Thanks to sponsorship from Locate Press, we have given away 10 Locate Press books to those who completed the feedback form, including:

 - Ian Turton, who chose a copy of [Earth Engine and Geemap](https://locatepress.com/book/gee)
-- Matthew Paice
+- Matthew Paice, who chose a copy of [Discover QGIS 3.x - Second Edition A Workbook for Classroom or Independent Study](https://locatepress.com/book/dq32)
-- Daniel Evans
+- Daniel Evans, who chose a copy of [The PyQGIS Programmer’s Guide](https://locatepress.com/book/ppg3)

 Join our [our mailing list](https://lists.osgeo.org/mailman/listinfo/uk){:target="_newpage"} to keep up to date with news.